sbb-design-systems/lyne-components/src/components/sbb-train/readme.md

   direction-label-level="3"
   station="Genève-Aéroport"
   direction="left"
-  accessibility-label="The top of the train is in Sector A. The train leaves the station in this direction."> ...
+  accessibility-label="The top of the train is in Sector A. The train leaves the station in this direction"> ...
 </sbb-train>
 ```